St Mary's Cathedral, Dublin: Layout

-Internally, the cathedral is dramatically different from the two main cathedrals of Dublin.
+Internally, the cathedral is significantly different from the two main cathedrals of Dublin.
 Its mixture of Greek and Roman styles has proved controversial, being variously described as an artistic gem and an eyesore.
 Its main aisle leads up to an altar, behind which a stained glass window of the Blessed Virgin Mary (the Saint Mary of its name) is visible.
 For most of its existence, it possessed a massive Victorian altar and reredos by Peter Turnerelli, a Belfast-born sculptor of Italian parentage.
 In the late 1970s, this was removed, as part of a re-ordering to bring its sanctuary in line with changes that followed the introduction of the revision of the Mass.
 The reredos was completely removed, leaving just the tabernacle, though the front panel of the original altar was reinstated in the new altar, which was moved to the centre of a new paved area in an expanded sanctuary.
 The altar rails were also removed.
 The pulpit was moved as well, to a position in a corner of the building.
 A large contingent of Italian artisans were employed by the church, to decorate the interior of the cathedral.

-The cathedral caught fire in the early 1990s.
-Though the fire was extinguished before it caught hold of the building, considerable smoke damage was done to one corner of the building around the monument to Cardinal Cullen, perhaps the most famous of all the nineteenth-century Archbishops, and the first Archbishop of Dublin to be made a cardinal.
+A fire began in September 1993.
+Though the fire was extinguished before it spread, considerable smoke damage was done to one corner of the building around the monument to Cardinal Cullen, perhaps the most famous of all the nineteenth-century Archbishops, and the first Archbishop of Dublin to be made a cardinal.

+In February 2026, the archdiocese announced that the structure would close following Easter celebrations for a two-year refurbishment to mark its elevation to a permanent cathedral.
+Work is due to include the removal of alterations made during earlier renovations; restoring mosaic flooring and other features; creating improved sightlines for the congregation; improving accommodations for the choir, clergy and staff; exterior cleaning and roof repairs; and adding accessibility features.